-LG Introduces Designer Appliances at CES 2021
+LG Introduces Designer Appliances At CES 2021

 |

-SEOUL, South Korea, Jan.
-4, 2021 /PRNewswire/ -- LG Electronics' Furniture Concept Appliances are making their anticipated global debut at CES® 2021 with an interactive experience that lets attendees design a virtual living space with appliances that can be customized to their liking.
+ENGLEWOOD CLIFFS, N.J., Jan.
+3, 2021 /PRNewswire/ -- LG Electronics' Furniture Concept Appliances are making their anticipated global debut at CES® 2021 with an interactive experience that lets attendees design a virtual living space with appliances that can be customized to their liking.
 These new products from the world's leading home appliance company blur the line between state-of-the-art home appliances and designer furnishings.
 Included in the collection are InstaView® Door-in-Door® refrigerator, Fridge and Freezer pair, microwave, dishwasher, water purifier, WashTower™ and Styler.

 The ability of these products to integrate effortlessly in any environment is enhanced by the diversity of luxurious materials and modern, understated colors that can be mixed and matched to order.
 The suite of LG's Furniture Concept Appliances offers multiple combinations of materials and colors to choose from, enabling customers to customize each product to suit their personal tastes and the décor of any room in their home.